Robert Clofine has been practicing law since 1982 and is nationally recognized as a specialist in Elder Law and Estate Law.

 He has also been named a “Super Lawyer” by the independent

 Super Lawyer magazine every year since 2005.
 The firm was given a first tier rating in the 2012 inaugural Best Firms survey conducted by U.S. News and Best Lawyers®.
 It was one of only 11 Pennsylvania firms to receive this recognition in the field of elder law.
-The firm received the same honor in 2013, when only 7 Pennsylvania firms received a tier 1 rating and in 2014 when only 8 Pennsylvania firms received the distinction.
+The firm received similar recognition every year since, with the latest honor in 2021, when only 6 Pennsylvania firms received a tier 1 rating.

 Mr. Clofine has an “AV Rating” from Martindale-Hubbell.
 An “AV Rating” is the organization’s highest honor, and is bestowed only on those who have reached the height of professional excellence.
 Click here to see his Martindale-Hubbell® Rating.

 In 2009, Clofine was elected as a Fellow of the American College of Trust and Estate Counsel.
 The American College of Trust and Estate Counsel (ACTEC) is a nonprofit association of lawyers established in 1949.
 Its members are elected to the College by demonstrating the highest level of integrity, commitment to the profession, competence and experience as trust and estate counselors.
 All ACTEC members have made substantial contributions to the field of trusts and estates law through writing, teaching and bar leadership activities.

 In 2010, Clofine became a member of Pennsylvania’s Joint State Government Commission Advisory Committee on Decedents’ Estates Laws.
 This is a standing group of attorneys and judges from across the Commonwealth who assist the General Assembly by recommending improvements to Pennsylvania’s laws dealing with estates, trusts and related matters.